erikdubois/LinuxMint18i3/README.md

 ## Nitrogen

-You can set your wallpaper with nitrogen also if variety does not prove to work.
+You can set your wallpaper with nitrogen also if variety (or feh) does not prove to work.

 	sudo apt install nitrogen